-Waiting for DBC Officer to respond as he has been on leave. (updated 5/9 meeting on site being booked)
+Waiting for DBC Officer to respond as he has been on leave.
+(Updated 5/9 meeting on site conducted and all in hand to progress once planter decision made.

-Jubilee Tree

-Plaque now in place
+Jubilee Tree Plaque now in place

-Christmas lights

-Stage 2 of licensing and infrastructure checks now submitted to HCC.
+Christmas lights Stage 2 of licensing and infrastructure checks now submitted to HCC.